EV Charging Real Estate Project Manager (m/f/d) – Aral pulse

 Job summary

-To join our Aral pulse team (home based) – Region North / North-East
+To join our Aral pulse team (home based) – East / West & Central Region

 At bp, we have only one thing on our minds: the energy of tomorrow.
 We want to reimagine energy so that we achieve net zero by 2050 at the latest.
 To achieve this, we are rethinking energy and relying on the expertise and passion of our 66,000 employees worldwide, 4,000 of them in Germany.
 Every day, with the products and services of our bp, Aral and Castrol brands, they ensure energy and mobility for millions of people - today and in the future.